brentp/smoove/README.md

 `lumpy-smoother` will:

-1. parallelize calls to lumpy\_filter to extract split and discordant reads required by lumpy
+1. parallelize calls to `lumpy_filter` to extract split and discordant reads required by lumpy
+2. further filter `lumpy_filter` calls to remove high-coverage, spurious regions.
-2. parallelize calling cnvnator if it is on the $PATH, including splitting the reference as it requires. calls to `lumpy_filter` and `cnvnator` are in the same process-pool for maximum efficiency
+3. parallelize calling cnvnator if it is on the $PATH, including splitting the reference as it requires. calls to `lumpy_filter` and `cnvnator` are in the same process-pool for maximum efficiency
-3. calculate per-sample metrics for mean, standard deviation, and distribution of insert size as required by lumpy.
+4. calculate per-sample metrics for mean, standard deviation, and distribution of insert size as required by lumpy.
-4. correct the reference allele (lumpy always puts 'N')
+5. correct the reference allele (lumpy always puts 'N')
-5. stream output of lumpy directly into multiple svtyper processes for parallel-by-region genotyping while lumpy is still running.
+6. stream output of lumpy directly into multiple svtyper processes for parallel-by-region genotyping while lumpy is still running.

 # usage